Input-Feedforward-Passivity-Based Distributed Optimization Over Jointly Connected Balanced Digraphs: Introduction

 \section{Introduction}

 \IEEEPARstart{D}{istributed} optimization over multi-agent systems has been widely investigated in recent years, due to its broad applications in various aspects including wireless networks, smart grids, and machine learning.
-In addition to the discrete-time algorithms (e.g., \cite{nedic2009distributed,nedic2015distributed,xie2018distributed}), a variety of continuous-time distributed algorithms have been proposed to solve distributed optimization problems \cite{wang2010control,yi2015distributed,li2018generalized,zeng2018distributedb}. {Continuous-time algorithms can be implemented in hardware devices like analog circuits \cite{forti2004generalized}, achieving tasks such as motion coordination of multi-agent systems \cite{martinez2007motion}.
-Studying optimization in the continuous-time scheme enjoys the benefit of numerous control techniques for stability analysis and also opens up the possibility to address commonly encountered problems in large-scale networks, such as disturbance rejection, robustness to delays or uncertainties, or channel constraints \cite{hatanaka2018passivity}.} However, most of the proposed algorithms are only for undirected topologies and not applicable to directed topologies \cite{wang2010control,yi2015distributed,li2018generalized,zeng2018distributedb}.
-To deal with this difficulty, some parameters in the original algorithm can be tuned to stabilize gradient dynamics \cite{gharesifard2014distributed}, while some variants of the gradient dynamics are proposed in \cite{kia2015distributed,deng2017distributed}.
-However, these methods often employ coordinate transformation and complicated Lyapunov functions in convergence analysis, and hence the eigenvalues of the graph Laplacian should be known to design some parameters \cite{kia2015distributed,gharesifard2014distributed,deng2017distributed,zhu2018continuous}.
-Compared with these methods, a more systematic approach is needed for this problem.
+In addition to discrete-time algorithms (e.g., \cite{nedic2015distributed,nedic2017achieving,xie2018distributed}), a variety of continuous-time distributed algorithms have been proposed to solve distributed optimization problems \cite{wang2010control,yi2015distributed,li2018generalized,zeng2018distributedb}.
+Continuous-time algorithms can be implemented in hardware devices like analog circuits \cite{forti2004generalized}, and achieve tasks such as motion coordination of multi-agent systems \cite{martinez2007motion}.
+Studying optimization in the continuous-time domain benefits from numerous control techniques for stability analysis and also opens up the possibility to address commonly encountered problems in large-scale networks, such as disturbance rejection \cite{wang2015distributed}, robustness to delays or uncertainties \cite{zhang2017distributed,hatanaka2018passivity}, or channel constraints \cite{kia2015distributed}.
+However, most of the proposed algorithms are only for undirected topologies and not applicable to directed topologies \cite{wang2010control,yi2015distributed,li2018generalized,zeng2018distributedb}.
+To deal with this difficulty, some parameters in the algorithms can be tuned to stabilize the dynamics \cite{gharesifard2014distributed, li2017distributed}, while some variants of the standard proportional-integral algorithm are proposed \cite{kia2015distributed,deng2017distributed}.
+However, most of these methods often employ coordinate transformation along with complicated Lyapunov function candidates in convergence analysis, which does not preserve network structures, and requires eigenvalues of the graph Laplacian to design some parameters \cite{kia2015distributed,gharesifard2014distributed,deng2017distributed,zhu2018continuous}.
+Compared with these methods, a systematic approach that focuses more on the distributed interconnection of agents in the network is needed.